lollo1111/Masterarbeit-LP/backend/README.md

 ```

 ## Execute the JS File
-> **Note:** This REST API is currently running on http://abgabe.cs.univie.ac.at:9033 - The Endpoints in the CPEE Instance use this URL.
+> **Note:** This REST API is currently running on http://abgabe.cs.univie.ac.at:9033 - The Endpoints in CPEE use this URL.
 ```
 node server.js
 ```